Nikhil4599/rubik-cube-solution/README.md

-# rubik-cube-solution
+# Rubik Cube Solution
-*THIS CODE IS ONLY WORK IN CODE BLOCKS.
+NOTE-THIS CODE IS ONLY WORK IN CODE BLOCKS.

 # NOTE
 chose only first letter of colour example: orange=>o